 How do you know if an HOA reserve is adequately funded?

 Unfortunately, you can’t just look at the reserve account balance and decide that an association is adequately funded.
 In addition to checking what’s in the bank, it’s important to check for completed projects.

 If work has been completed and the balance is low, then the reserve is adequately funded.
 On the other hand, an association could have a large balance and an even bigger backlog of projects to complete, which leads to an inadequately funded reserve account.

-It’s important for unit owners to hold HOA boards accountable by ensuring that they follow a sound reserve fund study.
+It’s important for owners to hold HOA boards accountable by ensuring that they follow a sound reserve fund study.
 You can’t just rely on the numbers.
 You have to balance it out against the work that has been done or pending projects that are coming up.